Dzsek/pretense/README.md

 Some missions will provide guiding information for your objectives, be it bearing & distance, accurate coordinates, or just names of zones.

-Some objectives can be completed by any of the players (ex. destroy X ammount of ground units), some need to be completed at the same time by all players (ex. fly over a specific zone), and some can be accomplished faster if more players are doing the activity together (ex. helicopter recon).
+Some objectives can be completed by any of the players (ex. destroy X amount of ground units), some need to be completed at the same time by all players (ex. fly over a specific zone), and some can be accomplished faster if more players are doing the activity together (ex. helicopter recon).

 Once the objectives are completed the missions is considered complete, and rewards are distributed to each player into their temporary accounts.
 Anything in the temporary account will be lost if the player dies or abandones their aircraft.
 To claim these rewards permanently, the player must land at a friendly zone.